Azure/Microsoft-Defender-for-Cloud/Simulations/Microsoft Defender for Cloud AI Services Detections/workshop/Module - Participant Guide.md

 # Conclusion

 We have now been through the stand up and usage of the AI Red teaming agent through a Jupyter Python Notebook targeting and evaluating certain risks categories with differing attack strategies.
-We explored the results of these attacks in AI Red team evaluations in Azure AI Foundry, the attack success rates, and details of unique and novel prompt attacks.
-Finally we explored the alerting and further security elements within Azure AI Foundry and Defender for Cloud and Defender XDR portals.
+We explored the results of these attacks in AI Red team evaluations in Microsoft Foundry (classic), the attack success rates, and details of unique and novel prompt attacks.
+Finally we explored the alerting and further security elements within Microsoft Foundry, Defender for Cloud, and Defender XDR portals.

 Going forward review material in workshop and